AdaCore/spark2014/docs/lrm/source/introduction.rst

   might be volatile variables, typically either an input or an output.
   See section :ref:`volatile` for further details.

 - The language shall offer an unambiguous semantics.
 In Ada terminology, this means that all erroneous and unspecified behavior shall be eliminated either by direct exclusion or by adding rules which indirectly guarantee that some implementation-dependent choice, other than the fundamental data types and constants, cannot effect the externally-visible behavior of the program.
 For example, Ada does not specify the order in which actual parameters are evaluated as part of a subprogram call.
 As a result of the SPARK rules which prevent the evaluation of an expression from having side effects, two implementations might choose different parameter evaluation orders for a given call but this difference won't have any observable effect.
-[This means implementation-defined and partially-specified features may be outside of
-  |SPARK| by definition, though their use could be allowed and a warning or
-  error generated for the user.
+[This means implementation-defined and partially-specified features may be outside of |SPARK| by definition, though their use could be allowed and a warning or error generated for the user.
 See section :ref:`in_out` for further details.]
-  *Note that the current draft of this document does not necessarily define all restrictions necessary to guarantee an unambiguous semantics.*
+Where the possibility of ambiguity still exists it is noted, namely the reading of an invalid value from an external source and the use of Unchecked_Conversion, otherwise There are no known ambiguities in the language presented in this document.

 - |SPARK| shall support provision of "formal analysis" as defined by DO-333, which states "an analysis method can only be regarded as formal analysis if